davidvanrooij/COMP0072/README.md

 #### IMPORTANT!
 EVERY COMMIT TO THE MASTER BRANCH GET DEPLOYED TO LIVE PRODUCTION
 [/Client-side](/Client-side) gets deployed to https://webmomentum.io <br />
 [/API](/API) gets deployed to http://awesome-api.netlify.com

+## issue.sh

+This project uses https://issue.sh to manage issues and milestones.
+Install https://issue.sh/#install the plugin first to see the additional tabs on this project.